Conservation Center: Program Overview

 YEAR TWO

-Students conclude the core cycle and, having decided on their specialization the first year (Mellon TBM and Mellon Library & Archive students commit to their specialization at application), begin training in their chosen area of conservation study.
+Students conclude the core cycle and, having decided on their specialization the first year (Mellon TBM students commit to their specialization at application), begin training in their chosen area of conservation study.
 Formal courses in each specialization, as well as conservation-specific science topics, are offered at the Center and at museums and conservation labs in New York City.
 Objects chosen for treatment come from the Center’s own study collection, private collectors, and institutions around the U.S. who lack conservation facilities.
 Students work on a significant number of pieces while in the program, the majority of which are full treatments or technical studies.
 This includes initial condition report writing, art historical research, scientific analysis, treatment proposal writing, full documentation—written and photographic, full treatment completion, final report writing, and packing or rehousing.

 Given the wealth of local resources available to them, students can also pursue independent research projects in areas of particular interest to them at museums or private laboratories across the city.